easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Services.md

 We are following https://dev.to/joker666/ruby-on-rails-pattern-service-objects-b19 with some changes specific to our codebase.

 ## What is a Service
-> it executes one single action in your domain logic and does it well
+> it executes a single action in your domain logic and does it well

 Instead of large blocks of code in controllers / models, which do something, you can create a Service class for that.